 Microbiology is the science of studying the basic laws of life activities such as morphological structure, growth and reproduction, physiological metabolism, genetic variation, ecological distribution and taxonomic evolution of all kinds of tiny organisms at the molecular, cellular or population level, and applying them to industrial fermentation, medical hygiene and bioengineering.
-We can provide consumables for experiments: culture tubes, petri dishes, cell culture flasks, etc. Culture tubes and petri dishes enable researchers to isolate, grow and observe microbial colonies for phenotypic analysis, while cell culture flasks are used for cultivating and manipulating animal or plant cells in vitro.
+We can provide consumables for experiments: culture tubes, petri dishes, cell culture flasks, etc. Cell Culture dish and different types of petri dishes enable researchers to isolate, grow and observe microbial colonies for phenotypic analysis, while cell culture flasks are used for cultivating and manipulating animal or plant cells in vitro.

 1. Soil, water, and air samples are widely collected to explore microbial diversity in different habitats.

 2. Culture tubes, petri dishes, and cell culture flasks offer useful tools for researchers to isolate and cultivate environmental microbes for further examination.

 3. Microbial ecology studies aim to understand the role of microbes in the environment and their impact on the ecosystem.

 4. Using molecular biology techniques such as next-generation sequencing, the abundance and diversity of microorganisms within an ecological habitat can be better identified.

 5. Environmental microbiological studies can lead to the development of new technologies for pollution and hazardous waste treatment.

 6. Profiling microbial communities in different settings including oceans, lakes, and soils help to enhance our understanding of the role of microbes in sustaining the health of our planet.